Filing Small Business Taxes on Schedule C

 5. Step Five: File Your Return

 If you are using tax software or a tax preparer, you can use E-File if your situation allows.
 If not, you will have to mail the return to the IRS.
 Make sure your return is received on time, according to IRS requirements for receipt of tax returns.

 Should I Get a Tax Preparer for Schedule C?

-If you have a very simple business without inventory, you might be able to prepare your own Schedule C, or you might be able to use a tax software program.
-If you have any unusual business expenses, or if your form is more complicated (including business mileage, cost of goods sold, or home-based business), you should probably consider using a tax preparer for your business taxes.
+For a simple small business, you may be able to use business tax preparation software to complete your Schedule C. If you have any unusual business expenses, or if your form is more complicated (including business mileage, cost of goods sold, or home-based business), you should probably consider using a tax preparer for your business taxes.